Understanding the Difference: T27 vs T29 Flap Discs Skip to content

 • A Rough Surface: T27 discs typically leave a rougher surface than T29 discs.

-WHAT IS TYPE 29 FLAP DISCS?
+WHAT ARE TYPE 29 FLAP DISCS?

 The grinding surface of conical flap discs, also known as type 29 flap discs, is shaped like a saucer rather than straight.
 They usually work best at angles of 15 to 35 degrees.
-Because of their density and angled construction, they are perfect for operators seeking strong stock removal that also adapt to unusual workpiece surfaces.
+Because of their density and angled construction, they are perfect for operators seeking strong stock removal that also adapts to unusual workpiece surfaces.

-Uses of T29 Flap Discs
+Uses of T29 flap discs:

 • Aggressive stock removal